HEBREW READERS CHURCH

 Hermas parable 9

-• We confess our faults and continue pressing forward towards the prize through bearing the garments of all 12 virgins:
+We confess our faults and continue pressing forward towards attaining the spirits of Alahayim that will help us enter the Kingdom:

 Php 3:14